pressmind/web-core-skeleton-basic/quickstart/image_handling.md

-# Image Handling
+# Image handling
-the pressmind sdk get's images from the pressmind application and generated several defined image derivates.
+The pressmind sdk receives images from the pressmind application and generated several defined image derivates.

-Fst, we have to understand the concept inside the pressmind PIM application:
+First, we have to understand the concept inside the pressmind PIM application:

-* each media object can contain several images lists.
+* Each media object can contain several images lists.
-* each image can contain multiple user defined croppings.
+* Each image can contain multiple user defined croppings.
-* each image has media object specific metadata like caption, copyright, alt, title
+* Each image has media object specific metadata like caption, copyright, alt, title.

-## Images Features
+## Images features
-* generates several images formats (width, height, quality)
+* generate several images formats (width, height, quality.
-* generates optimized jpegs and webp
+* generate optimized jpegs and webp.
-* stateless derivate generation
+* Stateless derivate generation
-* optional storage provider aws s3
+* Optional storage provider aws s3

 ## Workflow
 Pressmind delivers one or more images per media object.
-Each image can have multiple formats and ratios
+Each image can have multiple formats and ratios.

 **Example:**
 * media object